No Dub for You

 North America!) being released subtitled only in the US and Canada.

-Sadly, this trope became more and more prevalent during The New Tens
+This trope became more and more prevalent during The New '10s

 where some anime fans (particularly the dub haters) putting the blame entirely on the dubs, the dub fans, and (to the most extreme extent) the voice actors involved in the dubs